msainio/hpc-rag/experiments/README.md

 The code used for producing the tables and figures in the thesis are provided in `./src/analysis/`, though these rely on having the score files stored under `./grouped-scores/` using a specific naming scheme.
-Regardless, the figures (but not the tables) produced using these these scripts are provided in `./results/`.
+Regardless, the plots (but not the tables) produced using these these scripts are provided in `./results/`.